Stocks, U.S. yields gain ahead of Fed chair Powell's Jackson Hole speech - Up News Info

 Article content

-The dollar index, which measures the greenback against a basket of six currencies, fell 0.091% to 92.903.

-Oil prices rose 3% on Tuesday, extending sharp gains on a bullish demand outlook as U.S. regulators issued their first full approval for a COVID-19 vaccine and Mexico suffered a large production outage due to a fire on an oil platform.
+The dollar index, which measures the greenback against a basket of six currencies, fell 0.135% to 92.868.
+Oil prices rose 3%, supported after Mexico suffered a large production outage due to a fire on an oil platform and also by full U.S. regulatory approval of vaccines for COVID-19.

-Gold consolidated above $1,800 on Tuesday as some investors bet the recent surge in COVID-19 cases could steer the U.S. Federal Reserve away from announcing at its Jackson Hole symposium that it plans to taper its economic support.
+Gold consolidated above $1,800 as some investors bet the recent surge in COVID-19 cases could steer the Fed away from announcing plans to taper.

-(Reporting by Chibuike Oguh in New York and Julien Ponthus in London Editing by Steve Orlofsky and Matthew Lewis)
+(Reporting by Chibuike Oguh in New York and Julien Ponthus in London Editing by Steve Orlofsky, Matthew Lewis and David Gregorio)

 Advertisement